SereneKim/meta-welath_mobility/README.md

-# LLM-empowered Content-Level Knowledge Graph for Knowledge Exploration
+# LLM-empowered Content-Level Knowledge Graph for Knowledge Exploration (A Case Study with an Intergenerational Wealth Mobility dataset)

 All the necessary data for replicating the figures are in `results/feature-only-KG/dfs_used.zip`.